-The other way phishing emails will seek to steal sensitive information is by getting you to click on a link to a malicious website.
+Another way phishing emails will seek to steal sensitive information is by getting you to click on a link to a malicious website.

-This malicious website will look like it belongs to the organisation which was impersonated in the phishing email and will ask visitors to log in or provide some other form of information such as payment details.
+This malicious website will often look like it belongs to the organisation which was impersonated in the phishing email and will ask visitors to log in or provide some other form of information such as payment details.

 However, if anyone does attempt to log in (or provides any other information via the malicious site) their details will be sent to the hacker behind the phishing email and their account will be compromised.

-However, just because the link in the preview look legitimate, that doesn’t mean the site is safe.
 As with email addresses, hackers can spoof web addresses in a phishing email to make it seem legitimate.

 If you have even the slightest suspicion that an email is a phishing attempt, do not click any links in it.